 Who is Satoshi Nakamoto?

-He was a Cypherpunk member and against the establishment.
-He had invented Reusable Proof of Work and was in favor of privacy and against centralization and control.
+He was a Cypherpunk member and anti-establishment.
+He had Reusable Proof of Work. invented and was in favor of privacy and against centralization and control.

 He also ran the entire Bitcoin network on his computer for some time.
 He worked for PGP and was told he had ALS around the time Nakamoto said goodbye to his creation Bitcoin.
 He was from the United States.